 - For Apple devices, when your Ring not connecting to wifi or Ring network, reboot your Apple device and try to connect.

-- Adjust the Smart Network Switch on your Android phone, it helps you to switch to network easily
+- Adjust the Smart Network Switch on your Android phone, it helps you to switch to network easily.
+Android phones users should allow all permissions asked by the App during installation for successful configuration.

 - Try set up on a different mobile device to see if the Ring not connecting to wifi issue, related to particular device only.
-It could be a device settings issue as well which can prevent ring connection to wifi.
+It could be a device settings issue as well, which can prevent ring connection to wifi.
+If it works fine on the other device the issues is with your first mobile device.
+Once can also try resetting the the wireless settings on the phone after which the Ring camera not connecting to wifi issue gets resolved most of the times.

 - The steps we discussed above should be followed for Ring not connecting to wifi troubleshooting